Do Ya Wanna Get Funky with Me

 "Do Ya Wanna Get Funky with Me" is a 1977 single recorded by Peter Brown.
 The record sold more than one million copies.
 It was his first hit song.
 Backing vocals were provided by Wildflower.

-The song reached #18 in the U.S. and #3 R&B. It also charted in the United Kingdom, peaking at #43.
+The song reached number 18 in the U.S. and number 3 R&B. It also charted in the United Kingdom, peaking at number 43.

 Chicago radio superstation WLS, which gave the song much airplay, ranked "Do Ya Wanna Get Funky with Me" as the 35th most popular hit of 1977.

-It reached as high as number three on their survey of October 22, 1977.
+It reached number 3 on their survey in October, 1977.